BastiTee/conways-game-of-life-boilerplate/README.md

 # JVM Boilerplate
-> A boilerplate for test-driven development on the JVM using IntelliJ
+> A boilerplate for test-driven development on the JVM

 ## Project overview

-The boilerplate is designed for job interviews, code retreats or for in-house practise.
-Required for the project is a [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) version 8 or later and [Maven](https://maven.apache.org/) both available on the command line.
+The boilerplate is designed for coding experiments, job interviews, code retreats or for in-house practise.
+Required for the project is a [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) version 8 or later and [Maven](https://maven.apache.org/).

-Current language support includes Java 8 and Kotlin.
+Current language support includes Java 8+ and Kotlin 1.2.51.

-Also included is a `jvm.iml` to startup for coding with [Intellij IDEA](https://www.jetbrains.com/idea/).
+Also included is a `jvm.iml` to start coding with [Intellij IDEA](https://www.jetbrains.com/idea/) right away.

 ### Maven targets